When hearing aids no longer help, there's another option.

 Hearing loss is a medical disorder that affects nearly 36 million adults in the United States.
-It can occur at any stage of life, and can be caused by a variety of conditions such as exposure to loud noise at work or as a result of aging.
-Hearing loss is also a symptom or side effect of more than 100 diseases such as diabetes or multiple sclerosis.
+It can occur at any stage of life and can be caused by a variety of factors such as a medical condition, exposure to loud noises, or the result of aging.

 Hear from Lakeland Ear, Nose & Throat audiologist, Heidi Schmeltzer, AuD, CCC-A, as she discusses cochlear implants, a new solution to hearing concerns, when hearing aids are no longer an option.